top of page

 Future Intelligence

-In this book, Shoham demonstrates how we can overcome the pitfalls of short-term thinking by developing our "future intelligence."
-This kind of intelligence, he argues, is the key to infusing public administration with visionary thinking and creative foresight.
-As a seasoned practitioner of intergenerational justice, Shoham articulates new ways of conceptualizing and actively shaping the future for the better in education, health, environmental, and economic policymaking.
+In his transformative book, Shlomo Shoham demonstrates how we can move beyond the pitfalls of short-term thinking by cultivating what he terms "Future Intelligence."
+This form of intelligence, he argues, is essential for infusing public administration with visionary thinking and innovative foresight.

 bottom of page